-Last week, the three King’s College Ten Tors teams successfully completed their respective distances (35, 45, and 55 miles) in fine form, notching up some impressive times, despite carrying heavy loads and experiencing some very changeable Dartmoor weather.
+Three King’s College Ten Tors teams participated in their respective distances (35-, 45-, and 55-miles) in fine form, despite carrying heavy loads and experiencing some particularly challenging warm Dartmoor weather.

-After an impressive sky diving display by the Army and a countdown from Johnny Mercer MP, the 105mm artillery cannons fired at 7am sharp and our intrepid teams crossed the start line and embarked upon their gruelling routes across the finest terrain the South West has to offer.
+Unfortunately, the low-cloud and hanging mist prevented the highly anticipated parachute display for taking place at the start of the event, but the 105mm artillery cannons fired at 7am sharp and our intrepid teams crossed the start line and embarked upon their gruelling routes across some of the finest and most challenging terrain the South West has to offer.

 On Sunday, the 35-mile team crossed the line at approximately 1:40pm, and the 45-mile team at 4:50pm.
 Unfortunately, our 55-mile team, who were at this point down to four team members, did not make the 5pm cut-off.

 One of the Army staff on the ground, sent in the following email:

 “I was supporting the event on Hare Tor and your 45-mile, and 55-mile teams came through our Tor on their routes.
 The 45-mile team were on good form, albeit tired when they came through us around midday on Sunday and it was great to see that they made it to the finish – a great achievement.

 However, it was the 55-mile team that has prompted me to write to you as they were truly inspirational.
 When they got to us just before 2pm on Sunday they were down to four team members and clearly working extremely hard as a team.
 They knew they were tight on time; they had to cover over 12km in 3 hours to reach the finish in time which was going to be tight especially as by this stage they had already covered 80 odd kilometres and had very tired legs.
 The team arrived with us with a steely determination and professionalism – they were swiftly processed and headed straight off to their next leg – usually teams have a break at each Tor, but this team had a target they were determined to hit.